Grumman Gulfstream II: Development

 Grumman had delivered over 150 turboprop Gulfstream Is by the start of 1965 but were gaining competition from the jet powered Lockheed Jetstar, Hawker Siddeley HS.125, Dassault Falcon 20 and the North American Sabreliner.
 The new generation of business jets didn't match the range and comfort of the Gulfstream I and customers were demanding a jet powered variant of the Gulfstream I.

 When the Rolls-Royce Spey second-generation turbofan became available the program became a reality and a full-scale mock up was created.
-With 30 firm orders the company launched production go-ahead on 5 May 1965.
+With 30 firm orders, the company launched production go-ahead on 5 May 1965.

-The first prototype flew from the Bethpage on 2 October 1966 for a 52-minute maiden flight.
+The first prototype flew from the Bethpage facility on 2 October 1966 for a 52-minute maiden flight.
 Four aircraft were used in the certification program and the FAA Type Certificate was awarded on 19 October 1967.
-Although the aircraft would not be economic to fly as an airliner it was certified to meet public transport standards.
-The Gulfstream I was sold through a number of dealerships the Gulfstream IIs were produced as green aircraft and delivered to a completion centre to fit the bespoke interior and avionics as required by the customer.
+Although the aircraft would not be economic to fly as an airliner, it was certified to meet public transport standards.
+The Gulfstream I was sold through a number of dealerships.
+The Gulfstream IIs were produced as green aircraft and delivered to a completion centre to fit the interior and avionics required by the customer.

 The company built a new production plant in Savannah, Georgia to build the Gulfstream II which opened in 1967.
-The first Savannnah-built aircraft flew in December 1967 and production continued at Bethpage until they had completed 40 aircraft.
+The first Savannah-built aircraft flew in December 1967, production continued at Bethpage until they had completed 40 aircraft.

-To increase the range of the aircraft tip-tanks were certified in March 1976 and added as standard on the production line from aircraft #183, although the customer could opt not to fit them.
+To increase the range of the aircraft, tip-tanks were certified in March 1976 and added as standard on the production line from aircraft #183, although the customer could opt not to fit them.

 Production of the Gulfstream II ended at Savannah in December 1979.
-Between 1981 and 1987 43 aircraft were converted to Gulfstream IIB standard with new wings and advanced avionics based on the newer Gulfstream III.
+Between 1981 and 1987 43 aircraft were converted to Gulfstream IIB's with new wings and advanced avionics from the newer Gulfstream III.